Micha Abeles M.D. is a dedicated rheumatologist currently serving the Meriden area of Connecticut.

 Micha has been a respected mentor to doctors nationwide and continues to share his experience and expertise 40 years later.
-During his years as a professor of medicine at the University of Connecticut Heath Center, Micha Abeles established quite the reputation as a groundbreaking researcher.
-Throughout his near four decades of practice, Micha oversaw numerous clinical trials leading to the development of significant medications that are still in use today.
+During his years as a professor of medicine at the University of Connecticut Health Center, Micha Abeles M.D. established quite the reputation as an innovative researcher.
+Throughout his near four decades of practice, Micha oversaw numerous clinical trials leading to the development of Humira and Enbrel, which are two significant arthritis medications that are still in use today.

 Micha Abeles’ career in rheumatology only began in 1976, after leaving the U.S. Army.
-During his time in the force, he served as a major and chief of the outpatient department at Ft.
-Monroe VA, from 1974-1976.
-Over the course of those two years, Micha Abeles received much recognition and praise for his outstanding clinical skills and his ability to boost morale in the unit.
-After leaving the force, he took a fellowship in rheumatology at UConn, where he continued to serve in numerous capacities, including chief of rheumatology.
+During his time in the force, he served as a major and chief of the outpatient department at Fort Monroe VA, from 1974-1976.
+Over the course of those two years, Micha Abeles M.D. received much recognition and praise for his outstanding clinical skills and his ability to boost morale in the unit.
+After leaving the force, he took a fellowship in rheumatology at the University of Connecticut where he continued to serve in numerous capacities throughout his lifelong career in rheumatology.

 Over the course of his career, Micha Abeles M.D. also studied Lyme disease; myositis, which is the inflammation of the muscles; vasculitis, which is inflammation of the blood vessels; and polymyalgia rheumatica, which is muscle pain and stiffness around the shoulders and hips.

 Micha Abeles’ skills and discoveries are undoubtedly unparalleled.
 His unprecedented work as a medical professional has been rightfully acknowledged nationwide.
 He has been voted Top Doctor in Connecticut for over two decades now, in addition to being listed as Best Doctor and Castle Connolly Top Doctor, a highly regarded medica source for consumers, for several years.